-Provides resources to help families better exercise their rights to make decisions about medical treatment, school, rehabilitation, employment, and insurance reimbursement/coverage.
+Provides information and advocacy to help families better exercise their rights to make decisions about medical treatment, school, rehabilitation, employment, and insurance reimbursement/coverage.
 This program is offered by the Childhood Brain Tumor Foundation, but services are provided for children and adult survivors of any type cancer.

 Your rights at work

 US Department of Labor, Employee Benefits, Security Administration (EBSA)

 Has information on employee benefit laws, including COBRA, FMLA, and HIPAA requirements of employer-based health coverage and self-insured health plans.
 Also has information on recent changes in health care laws.
 Information for military reservists who must leave their private employer for active duty can be found at: www.dol.gov/elaws/vets/userra/mainmenu.asp